There is a video for this list here.

 1 The Stepfather

 Henry Morrison is a chameleon-like serial killer who assumes an identity, invades a chosen family and then decimates it.
-We see him change his identity, leave the family home within which he’s killed all of the family members (their bodies are still strewn around) and go off to repeat the whole process again.
+We see him change his identity, leave the family home within which he’s killed all of the family members (their bodies are still strewn around) and go off to repeat the whole process all over again.

 The Stepfather felt like it was part of a new trend in horror- films that were polished, brilliantly made but very, very violent.
 It feels so raw and brutal that it makes for uncomfortable viewing especially when you find out that the film is based on a true story.
 John List had killed his family, cleaned up the murder scene (their house), told neighbours that his family were going away for a while and then vanished.
 He had even cut himself out of all of the family photographs.
 Brian Garfield based The Stepfather on this true-life case.

-There is deft direction, great performances all round but especially from Terry O’Quinn as the central character.
+There is deft direction, and great performances all round but especially from Terry O’Quinn as the central character.
 And what a performance!
 It’s one of the most unnerved, deranged and fucked up turns I’ve ever seen in a movie.
 Yes, it’s up there with Betsy Palmer as Pamela Voorhees and Andrew Robinson as Scorpio in Dirty Harry.
 It’s that crazy!
-Also, watch for all of the nuances to his performance and his OCD obsession with everything being ordered and regimented.
+Also, watch for all of the nuances of his performance and his OCD obsession with everything being ordered and regimented.

 There’s also something deeply disturbing about seeing these violent acts being carried out in a home that is so perfect that it looks like it’s from the world of advertising.